Indigenous Food Justice

 Organizations working to nourish the lives of children through food, culture, and community

 Indigenous Food Justice is one of Newman’s Own Foundation’s three main programmatic areas in service of our mission.
-In 2023 we provided grants totaling over $1.5M to 30+ organizations serving Native people and communities across the United States.
+In 2024 Newman’s Own Foundation awarded $2.2M in Tribes and nonprofit organizations across the United States and its territories advancing Indigenous food justice for children.

 American Indian Resource Center